The Beauty of Slow Healing

 A soul.

-You are not behind in your healing.
+You are not behind.

 You are becoming.

-Not the time others expect.
+Not the time other people expect.

-Not the time social media celebrates.
+Not the time social media tries to normalize.

 Slow healing is still healing.